2019 Bells Bend Farms Apprenticeship

 The purpose of our apprenticeship program is to provide real life training for future small-scale farmers.
-The majority of individuals who have apprenticed with us have gone on to start their own farming operation.
+The majority of individuals who have apprenticed with us have gone on to start their own farming operation, but planning to do so is not required of you.
 Our goal is to get you to a place where you feel confident taking this step if that is your goal.
 At the very least, you will gain the knowledge of being able to grow food for yourself and your family.
-The apprenticeship will include long hours and hard work, but also provide a unique learning experience by showing the daily ins and outs of a successful farming operation.
-Most of the training will be hands on in the field.
-We are looking for hard working individuals who can work quickly and smartly, while maintaining an openness to learning and working within a community.
+The apprenticeship will include long hours and hard work (some days), but also provide a unique learning experience by showing the daily ins and outs of a successful farming operation.
+Most of the training will be hands on in the field, with note-taking overviews out of the field.
+We are looking for easy going and hard working individuals who can work quickly and efficiently, while maintaining an openness to learning and working within a community.

-Details: Apprentices can expect to work between 30-40 hours a week depending on the time of year.
+Details: Apprentices can expect to work an average of between 30-40 hours a week depending on the time of year.